Isaiah 43 – Fear Not

 i.
 This passage has in view Israel’s prophesied deliverance from Babylon, but also more than that.
 It also has in mind the ultimate deliverance, brought by the Messiah.

 ii.
-“From all which texts laid together, it appears that this latter deliverance, compared with that out of Egypt, is not to be confined to their freedom from the Babylonish captivity, but to be extended to the consequences of it, and especially to the redemption by Christ, because otherwise that Egyptian deliverance was more glorious and wonderful in many respects than the Babylonian.”
+“From all these texts laid together, it appears that this latter deliverance, compared with that out of Egypt, is not to be confined to their freedom from the Babylonish captivity, but to be extended to the consequences of it, and especially to the redemption by Christ, because otherwise that Egyptian deliverance was more glorious and wonderful in many respects than the Babylonian.”
 (Poole)

 3. (22-24) The hard-heartedness of God’s people.